jstevensog/computrol-mock/README.md

 # Working with it.

-computrol-mock is an executable binary, currently with a single optional -D path_to_serial_device option.
+computrol-mock is an executable binary.
+It has the following options:
+-D path_to_serial_device option.
+-B baud_rate (default 9600).

 Note: the -D option defaults to /dev/ttyUSB0, so if that is the port you have connected to the GT tx/rx pins, you do not need to specify it.